TorchMeter/torchmeter/docs/src/en/contribute/prs.md

             pip install path/to/downloaded/torch.whl
             ```

-            1. :man_raising_hand: Replace `torchmeter-dev` with your virtual environment name
+            1. 🙋‍♂️ Replace `torchmeter-dev` with your virtual environment name

     3. Validate `GPU` support: re-execute the command in `step 1` to confirm `GPU` support.